jfpasixm/expiringlink/README.md

 ### Installation

-Copy the files to htdocs folder

-(Mine is C:\xampp\htdocs\ using xampp, yours might be different)
+Copy the files to htdocs folder<br>(Mine is C:\xampp\htdocs\ using xampp, yours might be different)

 ### How to run
-Open your browser, then navigate to http://localhost/expiringlink/ and press "Enter"

-(Your test URL might be different)
+Open your browser, then navigate to http://localhost/expiringlink/ and press "Enter"<br>(Your test URL might be different)

 ### Changelog

 1.0.0    - Initial commit

 1.0.1    - function parse_str() is changed in PHP 8.2, it now requires an array variable.
          - edited decrypt.php based from the above change.